Trump Jr.'s Russia emails could trigger probe under election law

 “It’s a very powerful tool,” he said.

-(Reporting by Jan Wolfe; Additional reporting by Lindsey Kortyka; Editing by Anthony Lin and Noeleen Walder)
+Reporting by Jan Wolfe; Additional reporting by Lindsey Kortyka; Editing by Anthony Lin and Noeleen Walder